You are here

 Santa Fe Wine & Chile Fiesta

 If you like wine; if you like cheese; if you like good food; and if you have always wanted to see Santa Fe, do NOT miss this spectacular event.
-The Santa Fe Wine & Chile Fiesta is unquestionably one of my favorite events all year, and I know that executive director, Greg O'Byrne, has some amazing things in store for this, the Fiesta's 17th year.
-I'll be doing a cheese and wine seminar with wine man extraordinaire, Tim Gaiser.
-This year, "Say Sí to Spanish and Portuguese Cheeses and Wines" on Wednesday, September 26th.
-On Thursday, I'll be teaching at the renowned Santa Fe School of Cooking.
-There, I'll take attendees through "cheese essentials" and will also impart guidelines for pairing cheese and wine through tasting.
-Saturday is the always-fun Grand Tasting, where New Mexico chefs try and out-do each other with some of the best eats I've ever had at this type of event.
+The Santa Fe Wine & Chile Fiesta is unquestionably one of my favorite events all year, and I know that executive director, Greg O'Byrne, has some amazing things in store for this, the Fiesta's 18th year.
+Once again, I'll be doing a cheese and wine seminar called "Classic Cheese and Wine Pairings with Tim Gaiser," The word "classic" is always a scary one because tasting is a subjective experience.
+But in this seminar, Tim (wine guy extraordinaire) and I have come up with some amazing pairings that will almost certainly become your go-to pairings at home.

 Traverse Epicurean Classic

 Just five years old, the Traverse Epicurean Classic is quickly becoming the go-to food and wine event in the Midwest.
 Lots of educational seminars, lots of great food, and of course, wine round out the event, which is not only fun but also beautiful because it's held on the shores of Grand Traverse Bay off of Lake Michigan.
 As you might guess, I'll be doing lots of cheesy events.
 Here's how it'll go:

 If you've ever wondered what all those cheeses are behind the cheese counter, here's your chance to learn.
 No, we won't be tasting 300 cheeses, but in this class I'll let you in on the secrets to understanding those cheeses with very little effort.
 This will be a fun and tasty seminar to be sure.